How to grow garlic: easy tips for growing this crop in your veg patch

 Learning how to grow garlic is easy and will reward you with a delicious crop that's a stalwart in the kitchen.
 Simply follow our step-by-step guide to success.

-- 'Before planting, dig in some homemade compost and apply a potash or general-purpose fertilizer,' suggests Janey Goulding, assistant editor of Amateur Gardening.
-Need some tips on composting?
-You'll find plenty in our feature.
+- 'Before planting, dig in some home-made compost and apply a potash or general-purpose fertilizer,' suggests Janey Goulding, assistant editor of Amateur Gardening.

-- Next, grab your bulbs.
-'Gently break whole heads into individual cloves just before planting, taking care not to damage the basal plates,' Janey says.
+- 'Gently break whole heads into individual cloves just before planting, taking care not to damage the basal plates,' she adds.
 You'll usually get about 10 cloves from a bulb.
 'Use only the plumpest.'

 - Plant the cloves, pointy side up, with the tips around 1in (2.5cm) below the surface.
-Most varieties are best planted in early autumn (October time in the UK and similar climates).
-You can plant them straight in the ground at least 15cm (6in) apart, with rows about 30cm (12in) apart.
-Alternatively, plant in a pot giving each clove plenty of space – typically three cloves to a 6in pot.
-Our guide on growing vegetables in pots has lots more useful tips.
+Most varieties need planting in early autumn (October time in the UK and similar climates).
+You can either plant them straight in the ground in raised beds, or plant in a pot and keep them in a greenhouse or inside on a window ledge, to avoid frost damage.
+Our guide on growing vegetables in pots has lots of useful tips.

+- If you've kept them inside over winter, move outside in early spring (March in the UK and similar climates) and place cloves at least 15cm apart, with rows about 30cm apart.

-- Water them occasionally during dry weather.
-But, don't water them for a month before harvesting, as this will help the cloves to ripen.
+- Water occasionally during dry weather.
+Do not water for a month before harvesting, as this will help the cloves to ripen.
 Most garlic will be ready in the summer.

-Being part of the same family as onions, shallots and leeks, garlic requires the same growing conditions, adds Camilla Phelps, gardening expert at Amateur Gardening.
-You can learn how to grow leeks in our guide.
+See below for a full guide to knowing when it's ready.

 What are the different types of garlic?